 Truck drivers are fully aware of their legal requirement to conduct pre-trip inspections prior to departure.
 These inspections are intended to ensure that trucks and trailers are in safe operating condition.
 With this in mind, independent contractors and trucking companies can help themselves by preparing daily for pre-trip inspections.
 If a truck passes its pre-trip inspection, it should have no trouble passing a roadside inspection.

 Daily preparation includes paying attention to the little things like tire pressure and tread depth.
-It means flatbed truck drivers making the point of carefully inspecting their straps and chains prior to, and following, deployment.
+It means flatbed truck drivers making the point of carefully inspecting their straps and chains prior to, and the following deployment.
 It means making sure new drivers understand principles like working load limits.

 Help Is Out There

 Being always ready for roadside inspections is not something that drivers have to take on alone.
 There is plenty of help out there.
 Where cargo control supplies are concerned, companies like Ohio-based Mytee Products can help drivers understand how to recognize when straps, chains, and other pieces of equipment need to be replaced.
 They can help drivers understand how to properly use cargo control equipment to maintain compliance.